Why a health care directive is important

 Creating a health care directive can be part of a wider estate planning conversation.
 You will want to consult trusted professionals, including your financial advisor, an estate planning attorney, and an accountant.
 They know the questions to ask and can help you avoid potential pitfalls.

 If you don't currently have relationships with these individuals, your financial advisor is a good place to start.
 He or she can discuss his or her role in the planning process and can refer you to an estate planning attorney who can work with you to draw up the necessary documents.

 - Talk with a financial advisor about your estate planning goals.

-- He or she can provide referrals to local estate planning attorneys.
+- Ask your financial advisor for referrals to local estate planning attorneys.

 Wells Fargo Advisors and its affiliates do not provide tax or legal advice.
 Please consult with your tax and/or legal advisors before taking any action that may have tax and/or legal consequences.